Matthew Morse Booker

 I am also interested in the causes and consequences of urban and suburban patterns of living, in using digital tools to analyze and map historical sources, in the history of agricultural technologies and the history of disease both as a physical reality and as a source of fear and spur to policy.
-Other projects include an effort to catalog all the species that traveled on Columbus' voyages to the Americas and a public science effort on the history and dispersal of sourdough, both with Rob Dunn and Erin McKenney, both in the Department of Applied Ecology at NC State.
+Other projects include a a public science effort on the history and dispersal of sourdough, with Rob Dunn and Erin McKenney, both in the Department of Applied Ecology at NC State.

 I often work with schools and museums, including an onging effort to apply history, landscape architecture and ecological science to adapting to sea level rise in San Francisco Bay (with Susan Schwartzenberg, Fisher Bay Observatory, San Francisco Exploratorium, and Jane Wolff, University of Toronto).

 Teaching: I offer courses in modern U.S. history, environmental history, the history of American suburbs, U.S. agricultural history, historical methods, digital humanities, 1968, and advanced research and writing courses for undergraduate and graduate students.

 I also teach outside History.
 I regularly teach one of NC State's first interdisciplinary courses, "Humans and the Environment," as well as the senior capstone in Science, Technology & Society.
-I previously co-taught an interdisciplinary graduate seminar in the social consequences of introducing new technologies, using case studies of the Green Revolution and pesticides in agriculture (with Nora Haenn, Bill Kinsella, Andy Binder and Jason Delborne).
+I previously co-taught an interdisciplinary graduate seminar on new technologies (with Nora Haenn, Bill Kinsella, Andy Binder and Jason Delborne).
 In summer 2013 I co-taught a field course on managing endangered and invasive species on islands for incoming doctoral students in an NSF-funded interdisciplinary program (with Fred Gould, John Godwin and Eric Aschehoug).
 In fall 2013 I taught a graduate seminar in digital humanities offered simultaneously with courses at UNC (Bobby Allen) and Duke (Mark Olson).
 That course helped create the Triangle Digital Humanities Network, a regional coalition of practitioners and scholars working in the digital humanities.